Gifts to Mid-Continent

 EJ&S #2 Combination Car

 East Jordan and Southern #2 is Mid-Continent’s oldest train car.
 It was originally built in Nov.
 1864 as first-class coach and acquired by the museum in 1963.
-It has been at Mid-Continent for the past 60 years.
-In order to finalize this unique car’s restoration, funding is required.
+It has been at Mid-Continent for the past 60+ years.
+In order to finalize this unique car’s restoration, additional funding is needed.

 Depot Siding Repairs & Repainting